0cjs/sedoc/8bit/floppy.md

 SD and MFM for DD.
 (M2FM was an early DD scheme replaced by MFM.)
 These all use what's now called "double density" media.

+### Drive Types

-Here's a summary of the drive type info from [[hj-data]].
+Here's a summary of the drive type info from [[hj-data]], with references for particular examples.
 Capacities are approximate based on a common two-sided MFM format; for more examples see Wikipedia [List of floppy disk formats][wp-fmtlist].
 Data frequency is given as FM/MFM kbps.

 Double-density:
 - __8" DD__ 77-track (1 MiB).
 Index hole above and to the right of the
   center hole, write protect notch on the bottom towards the right.
   360 RPM, 48 tpi, 250/500 kbps.
 (Typically 26×128 byte sectors.)
+Write
-  Write current reduced for tracks >43.
+  current reduced for tracks >43.
+Separate outputs for head data and separated data and clock; only some drives include a (usually FM?) data separator.
+  - Shugart [SA800/801 Diskette Storage Drive OEM Manual][sa800oem]
 - __5.25" DD 40-track__ (320/360 KiB).
 35 tracks for early drives and
   C64.
 300 RPM, 48-tpi, 125/250 kbps.
 Fujitsu called these "2D".
+  - Shugart SA400 minifloppy™ Diskette Storage Drive [Service Manual][sa400sm] and [OEM Manual][sa400oem] (5.25" drives)
+  - Jim Sather, _Understanding the Apple II_ [Chapter 9: The Disk
+    Controller][sather9]
 - __5.25" DD 80-track__ (720 KiB).
 300 RPM, 96 tpi, 125/250 kbps.
   40-track disks written on 80-track drives may read on 40-track drives, but with a lot of errors.